MilowB/DonatelloPyzza/README.md

 ## Roadmap

-- remove the green band on the right of the screen when using the GUI
+- make possible to the user to select the difficulty its maze when generating it
+- GUI improvements
-- make some easy tutorials to help beginners use this package
+- make tutorials to help beginners use this package
+- make a more formal documentation
+- promote this game through a website
 - ~~add a gridworld generator~~